-The Best Places to Visit in 2020 Before They Get Too Popular
+The Best Places to Visit Before They Get Too Popular

 Looking to mix up your travel traditions?
 From up-and-coming locales to hidden gems, scroll on for 15 intriguing locales to put on your radar.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 The world is a big, beautiful place filled with fascinating cities, enchanting villages, charming towns, and far-flung islands.
 So, why on earth would you limit yourself by returning to the same vacation spots every year?
 We asked top industry experts to share their predictions for the next *it* destinations.
 You should also check out these 12 less crowded alternatives to popular destinations.

 In contrast to the Gulf of Mexico beaches, Mérida keeps a low profile.
 This inland capital is steeped in both Mayan and Spanish colonial heritage and key cultural sights include Mérida Cathedral and Plaza de la Independencia.
 Mérida delivers a burgeoning food scene, too.
 “It’s a terrific jumping-off point to explore the less-frequented ruins, such as Mayapan and Muyil, along with some of the most gorgeous cenotes in the Yucatán Peninsula,” discloses Haisley Smith, VP of marketing at Brownell, a Virtuoso Agency.
 Did Mérida ignite your desire for a south-of-the-border escape?
 Check out these popular Mexico vacation destinations.